traines-source/transport-network-animator/README.md

 ## Concepts

+This is not
+* a graph layout algorithm.
+You will have to position the stations (nodes) yourself.
+* an interactive UI.
+The map must be defined in SVG code.

+This is
+* a "Harry Beck style" algorithm.
+It will try to nicely draw the lines between the stations.
+* a time saver (given this software already exists).
+It saves you from having to tediously position and animate every single line segment.

 ### Stations
 Stations need to have an id (`data-station`) and a position.
 They may have a direction (`data-dir`), in which they will be rotated (e.g. n, nw, se, e) and a label direction (`data-label-dir`), where labels belonging to this station will appear.

+Once a line is assigned to a station, it will stay where it is, i.e. it is not moved or altered, until it is removed again.
+That means that the layout of lines and stations will not be optimized over time, during the animation, as more lines are added.

 ### Lines
 Each line segment needs to have a name (`data-line`) and a space separated list (`data-stops`) of station ids that it connects, where the first specified station is the origin and the last the terminus – the direction impacting the animation.
 In the `data-stops` string, before each station, additional flags can be set, which are discussed under Tracks.
 Usually, lines appear and disappear at certain points in time, which can be set using "instants" in the `data-from` and `data-to` fields.
 Multiple line segments together can form a line, identified by the common `data-line` name.
 Line segments of one line will adhere to a couple of special rules, e.g. they will join seamlessly and leave stations in the same direction they arrived, just as at interstations of a line segment.